-Guide to hiring employees in the United Kingdom
+Guide to Hiring in the United Kingdom

-Employment trends and job market analysis for the United Kingdom
+Employment trends and job market analysis

 According to The Global City, the United Kingdom is a ‘global centre of academic excellence.’
 58.5% of the UK’s workforce are educated to at least a degree level making it one of the most skilled workforces in the world.